w3c/wot-thing-description/testing/README.md

 and will be parsed by the csvtojson Node.js library.

 ## To Dos
-1. Track tests of features that require two implementations to interact.
+* Track tests of features that require two implementations to interact.
 Probably need to add a column that tracks the other implementation's name (as given by the root name of these files).
-2. Provide a way to assign assertions to categories and sort them together in the output.
-3. Add a database that tracks whether an implementation is a client, a server, or both.
-4. Provide a list of additional "candidate" assertions to cover aspects that are tested but not (yet) included in the actual specification.
-These should be formatted in the report in a way that distinguishes them from assertions already in the specification.
+* Sort categories together in the output and put the category in a section header instead of a column.
-5. Internal hyperlinks in assertions should be removed or fixed (rebased).
+* Internal hyperlinks in assertions should be removed or fixed (rebased to they point to the spec).